ZeitounCorp/manageTeams/README.md

 ## Creation of an app to manage teams and tasks

 # Requirements
-* Node and npm install
+* Node and npm installed
-* Ionic instal
+* Ionic installed
 * Active internet connection

 ## Benefits of this app